timchenggu123/DesktopOrganizer/README.md

+# Smart Folder (Desktop Organizer 2.0)

-This is a simple tool for managing desktop space.
+This is a simple application for organizing desktop space by sorting files based on their extensions into corresponding folders

-Right now this version will create folders on windows computer desktop based on file types .docx, .rtf, .pdf.
-Files with these extension names are put into corresponding folders.
-There is also an extra folder called 'mis' which contains miscellaneous files.
-The mis folder records the file extensions of the files that already exit inside it in a text file with extension '.fc'. files on the desktop with extensions that match those in the '.fc' file will be pulled into 'mis' folder everytime the program runs.

-For example, when the mis folder is empty, running the desktop organizer program will not add any extra content to it.
-However, if the user drop a file with the extension '.PNG' into it before running the program again, the programm will now pull all files with the extension '.PNG' into the 'mis' folder.

-The mis folder can contain multiple different extensions.
-To reset the folder, simply delete '.fc' file.
-The program will create a new '.fc' file the next time it runs.
+Folders with [!smart!] included in the name will be recognized as smart folders by the application.
+A corresponding extbank.fc file is generated in each smart folder holding a list of file extension types of the files exist inside the folder.
+Files with the same extensions on the desktop as those that already exist inside the smart folder will be pulled inside the folder every time the program is ran.

+To create a smart folder, simply add [!smart!] as part of the folder name then run the program or through the program following the prompt.

+Known issues:

+- Smart Folder cannot move files that are currently open or being used.
+- When two or more folders contain the same extension type, the files will be automatically moved into the first folder based on alphabetical order